froel076/aem3103.final/README.md

 This graph shows the height and range of a 100 trajectories from randomly chosen gamma's and velocity's.
 All these trajectories have similar paths and the average of these was found from a polynomial curvefitted to this graph.

-  Briefly describe what is being shown in the figure.

  ## Fig. 3: Time Derivatives
  <Time-derivative of height and range for the fitted trajectory>